PhilAndrew/JumpMicro/README.md

 * [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) for HTML on client side
 * [AutoWire](https://github.com/lihaoyi/autowire) for RPC communications between ScalaJS and a server

+## Compile with Idris

+There is example Idris code in each MicroService in ```src/main/idris``` which can be compiled, in order for it to compile you need to install the [Idris language](https://www.idris-lang.org/) and [Idris-JVM](https://github.com/mmhelloworld/idris-jvm).
+Idris-JVM will start a server when you run its setup which allows it to compile Idris files to JVM classes.

 ## SBT commands

     > sbt karafBuild